CamBuscher/100Days/README.md

 Sorry for such a short and lame post about coding, the only thing I've really done is prepare for my project by reading about things I need to do.
 I am really excited to refactor somebody else's code in a way that is different.
 It's going to be a great way to get real-world experience!
 Because unless I work at a startup I'm sure I won't be starting from scratch.

 Enjoyed a few days of leisure, but I'm now in the nervous stress-work state that helps me thrive later in the week because of the leisure.

+# Days 30-33

+Okay I am going to get back into the habit of writing daily.
+This last week has been an absolute whirlwind.
+A lot of project time, solo and with my partner, who was really great about working with me despite my annoyingly full schedule.

+As I have mentioned before the project this time around was to take some other pair's project from last week and refactor it into something different.
+It actually went really well for us!
+I feel confident in my ability to work with javascript in challenging scenarios.
+We got through a lot of the project with some ease and without needing to ask for help.
+It seems like a lot of people over complicate javascript out of fear, but you can do a lot with very little code.
+It probably also helped that our source code wasn't bad in the slightest.

+I had a small hiccup yesterday (day 32), with my static comp 2, the monster mash page I shared a couple of posts ago!
+It looks fine on phones and computer screens, but a couple of very small oversights made it look like absolute garbage on the big televisions we project the projects onto.
+Basically, don't use viewheight for your sizing unless you specify max and min sizes.
+I was pretty sad about how awful it reflected on the screen, but know I could fix it in a few minutes if I needed to.
+I will probably go back and fix it during my week in between modules because it bothers me.
+Those projects aren't even graded, but man I was bummed about it.

+I prepared a short talk on github workflows when working within a team for later today.
+A fairly easy subject, but a valuable one!
+If you're reading this and haven't looked into it too much, you should check out the workflow that Turing recommends here: http://frontend.turing.io/lessons/module-1/git-team-workflow.html.
+There's also a lot of great information in those lessons, and they're all available for free, I'm not breaking some kind of weird Turing rule by sharing it.
+Basically github saves your ass when you break your code by offering you snapshots of your code at different times, but only if you're dilligent about commiting your changes often.

+After today my eyes turn towards next week, our pentathlon of challenges, one each day.
+It will be a whole lot of studying but I am excited to kill it and move on to module two!
+Hard to believe it's almost here.